 All application materials must be received in our office by the December 1st deadline.
-All application materials include the following: submitting the application, $25 application fee, transcripts, 3-5 letters of recommendations, GRE Scores, and TOEFL Scores.
+All application materials include the following: submitting the application, $25 application fee, transcripts, 3-5 letters of recommendations, GRE Scores, TOEFL or Duolingo Scores.

 When are the transcripts due?